 This is even more valuable for recent graduates who are looking to kick off their rookie year and find work in sports or for job seekers who have a resume gap.
 If you volunteer, you’re taking action and staying enthusiastic about learning and growing.

-Employers want to see you’re driven, that you know how to build a network, and you’re excited to continue learning.
+Employers want to see you’re driven, that you know how to build a network, and that you’re excited to continue learning.
 Find a cause that you love, dedicate your time to helping the organization, and share your experiences with the world.

 How It Makes You Stand Out